-ISBN: 978-988-19251-1-4 ISSN: 2078-0958 (Print); ISSN: 2078-0966 (Online) been designed by Asokan, Shoup and Waidner to provide a service to Originator and Responder for obtaining each other's commitment on a previously agreed.
+There are several fair exchange protocols that use third party in offline mode, when it is required and hence they are optimistic fair exchange protocol.
+These protocols are designed either to sign a contract or to purchase a digital product.
+An Optimistic Contract Signing Protocol [7] has been designed by Asokan, Shoup and Waidner to provide a service to Originator and Responder for obtaining each other's commitment on a previously agreed.
+The protocol consists of three interdependent sub-protocols, viz., Exchange sub-protocol, Abort sub-protocol and Resolve sub-protocol.
+This asynchronous protocol, in essence, a fair exchange protocol involves three participating parties, viz., originator (O), Responder (R) and trusted third party (T).
+As it is a contract signing protocol, the protocol does not consider the anonymity property for any transacting party and also the correctness of the text property.
 On the other hand there are some effective works to provide the fair exchange protocols for purchasing of digital goods through E-commerce.
 An Anonymous Fair Exchange E-commerce Protocol [11] by Ray and Ray uses customer, customer's bank, merchant, merchant's bank and an additional offline TTP as transacting parties to achieve fairness, correctness of the product and customer's anonymity properties.
 An Optimistic Anonymous Protocol with Validated Receipt I. Ray et al [20] also involves customer (C), merchant (M) and customer's bank (B), along with an additional offline TTP to achieve fairness and validated receipt properties.
 Both the protocols are for E-trading.
 The GSR protocols have extensive communication requirements.
 On the other hand the cost of maintaining third party is nil, which makes these protocols cost effective in implementation for E-commerce.
 The GSR protocol presented by Blum [2] can be used in conjunction with digital signatures to sign contracts and send certified emails.
 This protocol provides a mechanism to exchange secrets between two parties.
 To motivate the participants to behave fairly in the transaction Sandholm and Lesser use game theory in their work [4].
 The authors propose a contracting protocol, which is in essence a fair exchange protocol.
 To ensure fairness in contracting, the protocol allows any player to pay a penalty and withdraw from a contract during the execution.
 This game theoretic approach in the protocol assumes that all the participants behave rationally, but without a very strong reason to behave rationally, it is too daring a assumption.

 III.
-DEFINITIONS & NOTATIONS
+DEFINATIONS & NOTATIONS